scaleway/pulser-scaleway/CONTRIBUTING.md

 When reporting an issue, include the following:

-- The version of `qiskit-scaleway` you are using
+- The version of `pulser-scaleway` you are using
 - Python version
 - The target backend is applicable